qwerdy/putio/README.md

 Put.io downloader

-This repo contains an python api-wrapper fro put.io, and a download script torrents/magnet-links The download script will start downloads on put.io, download the content, and then remove it from put.io
+This repo contains an python api-wrapper for put.io, and a download script for torrents/magnet-links.
+The download script will start downloads on put.io, download the content, and then remove it from put.io.

 ######Usage:
 * putio_download.py (somefile.torrent | magnet-link) {(show-name show-season show-episode) | movie-title} {folder-id}